Understanding the system - Logistics extension

 - When a seller subscribes to a standard service/scheme, all related data or capabilities are automatically inherited into that account.

-- For the Scheme and Account creation process, refer here.
+- Refer to Account Creation Steps for the Scheme and Account creation process.

 - In this scenario, the scheme-to-account relationship is one-to-many.